Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     discipline regulations.
 Violations will result in disciplinary action at the following levels:
-    a)  Reprimand: Applies to students who commit the mistake of looking at other people\'s papers, exchanging papers, or discussing papers during the exam.
+    a)  Reprimand: Applies to students who commit the mistake of looking at other people's papers, exchanging papers, or discussing papers during the exam.
 Students who are reprimanded during a subject test will have 25% of the score achieved for that subject test deducted;